|Max Headroom||open||Bridge Clearance||

 • Roadster Style Gauges.
 A throwback to the ‘50s, these gauges have the look and feel of a classic ‘vette with metal collars that project out from the bottom.
 But unlike the Corvettes, these waterborne units have drain holes in the bottom of the collars.

-So if Glastron makes three different versions of the 225, that leaves a fundamental question.
-What’s the difference between the three?
+So if Glastron makes two different versions of the 225, that leaves a fundamental question.
+What’s the difference between the two?
 Well, the hulls are the same, the running surfaces are unchanged, but it’s the gel schemes and the interiors where the differences largely lie.
 Let’s take a look.

-The GT version of the 225 is seen here with the optional watersports tower ($2,660).
+The GT version of the 225 seen here, can be ordered with an optional watersports tower.

 Here we have a sportier version of the 225.
 Subtle changes start to manifest themselves, such as the rub rail.
 Gone is the rigid white vinyl rail with the chrome insert and it is replaced with a black plastic version with chrome.
 The 220-hp standard engine is now upgraded to a 270-hp Volvo Penta V8-270 with an SX outdrive.
 The gel scheme also changes to one with a bit more flair and panache.